top of page

 1. Cultivating Innovation and Creativity

-When you dare to be different, your company has the potential to innovate in ways that can transform industries, introduce unique products or deliver services in unexpected ways.
+Daring to be different enables your company to innovate in ways that can transform entire industries, launch unique products or provide services in unexpected ways.
+This mindset encourages you to challenge conventions and establish a lasting presence in the marketplace.

 2. Building a Strong Brand Identity

-Being better means constantly comparing yourself to others, which often leads to generic branding strategies that try to appeal to a broad audience by copying the success of your competitors.
-Instead, when you focus on being different, you create a distinctive brand identity.
+Being better often means constantly measuring yourself against others, resulting in generic branding strategies that mimic competitors to appeal to a wide audience.
+By choosing to focus on being different, you cultivate a truly distinctive brand identity.

 3. Targeting Underserved Markets

-Striving to be "better" often means competing for the same customers as everyone else, which can lead to price wars, shrinking margins and brand dilution.
-Instead, by focusing on being different, you can identify underserved markets or create niches where competition is lower and demand for something unique is higher.
+Striving to be "better" often means chasing the same customers as everyone else, which can spark price wars, reduce margins, and dilute your brand.
+Focusing on being different, however, helps you discover underserved markets or niches where competition is lighter and demand for something unique is higher.

 "It isn't enough to think outside the box.
 Thinking is passive.
 Get used to acting outside the box." - Tim Ferriss